-Working from home and flexible work arrangements have been steadily on the rise in recent years.
-But the disruption resulting from the 2020 COVID-19 pandemic thrust many call centers into a sudden, forced adaptation to virtual operations.
+Working from home and flexible work arrangements had been steadily on the rise in recent years.
+But the disruption resulting from the COVID-19 pandemic has thrust many call centers into a sudden, forced transition to virtual operations.

-Due to the sheer experience of needing to transition to remote management, many call center owners and managers now see that it not only works, but that the productivity of their agents and operations can be managed and highly effective.
-Many are not going back, or will incorporate hybrid models.
+Even as restrictions lessen in certain areas, many call centers are not going back to the “old” in-person model.
+Instead, many call center owners and managers now see that the new way of working not only works, but that the productivity of their agents and operations can be effectively managed or even improved.

 Of course, for even the most seasoned call center managers and teams, the WFH call center presents unique challenges even as it offers exciting possibilities.
-In this guide to navigating the virtual call center trend for your sales and lead generation team, we’ll cover:
+In this guide to navigating the hybrid or virtual call center for your sales and lead generation team, we’ll cover:

 - Why working remotely is here to stay

-- The benefits of running a virtual call center
+- The benefits of managing a virtual call center

 - How to equip your virtual call center

 - How to keep your virtual call center productive and connected

 - Ensuring that your WFH call center remains compliant